 With Securly you can integrate Azure with the Securly web filter and import all your OUs within a few minutes.
 This facility allows you to assign different policies for each of the OUs based on their requirements.
+(Note that OUs can only be imported manually for Azure AD at this time.
+The dynamic import functionality will be available in later releases.)

 Some things to remember before importing OUs from Azure to Securly: